Our Team

 Senior Positive Behaviour Support Practitioner

-Taylor has a Bachelor of Science in Psychology from the University of Canberra and is currently completing her Master of Professional Psychology at ANU.
+Taylor has Bachelor of Science in Psychology (Honours) from the University of Canberra and is currently completing her final year of a Master of Professional Psychology at ANU to gain general registration as a psychologist.

-Taylor's clinical interests include severe and complex behaviour, trauma, and early learning skills.
-Her area of expertise is in designing and implementing behaviour intervention programs for children using the principles of Positive Behaviour Support, Collaborative and Proactive Solutions, and Social Role Valorisation.
-She has a passion for inclusion-based practices and believes that the best way to teach a child is by developing a meaningful connection with them.
+Taylor’s clinical interests include severe and complex behaviour presentations, AuDHD, early learning skills, and neurodiversity-affirming trauma-informed practice.
+She is highly skilled in designing and implementing behaviour intervention programs using Positive Behaviour Support, Collaborative & Proactive Solutions, and Social Role Valorisation.
+Taylor is passionate about inclusion-based practices, and believes that the most effective way to teach a child is by fostering meaningful connections.

-Taylor has a gift for talking to children in a way that makes them feel valued and excited to learn.
+Taylor has a gift for talking to children in a way that makes them feel valued, safe, understood, and excited to learn.

 Ashley Sanders